ablaise/mono-raycasting/README.md

 Textures are ripped from Wolfenstein 3D.

+# Controls

+Press the arrow keys to move the camera.
+You can also press F1 to enable the fisheye effect, and F2 to disable.

 # Limitation

 This is a prototype, it's still a good way to learn how old games like Doom or Wolfenstein 3D worked.
 For now, there is a lot we can improve.